-What the MTPO has decided to consider in developing a working definition of "Regionally Significant" for planning transportation infrastructure and services in the Topeka Metropolitan Area
+MTPO's working definition of "Regionally Significant" for planning transportation infrastructure and services in the Topeka Metropolitan Area

 Regionally Significant Roadways

 All projects designed to add capacity to roadway segments greater than one mile in length that are designated as regionally significant must be listed in the TIP.
 All projects using Federal funding in the region must also be listed in the TIP.